Making a Brilliant Exit:

 Wondering about imputed income?
 What to do about an underemployed spouse?
 Or, have you followed your spouse around on military or overseas assignments -- giving up a career to raise your family?

 When this becomes an issue in divorce, a vocational expert may be called in to assess the situation and make recommendations to the Court about imputed income and/or career potential.
-Kathy Sampeck, a well-respected vocational specialist and frequent expert witness in court on the subject, will be joining us to shed light on what her role is.
+Vocational specialist Marcia Keene (Marcia is kindly filling in for Kathy Sampeck who has a family emergency) will be joining us to shed light on what her role is.
 She'll also cover what to expect if your spouse hires a vocational specialist -- or if you do.

 Meet March's Guest Speakers

-David Ginsberg, is listed as one of our area's top divorce lawyers by Northern Virginia Magazine.
-Here's what they said: "If a case does not settle opposing counsel, know that it is not the fault of David Ginsberg.
+David Ginsberg, is listed as one of our area's top divorce lawyers by the Washingtonian and Northern Virginia Magazine.
+Here's what's been said: "If a case does not settle opposing counsel, know that it is not the fault of David Ginsberg.
 Well reputed, bright and practical, Ginsberg seeks a fair outcome for each case while protecting his client's rights.
 He aims to mitigate stress and expenses."

 Bill Redmiles, a professional counselor, will discuss what grief is like, letting go of the dream, and share steps people can take to get through it all.
 Examples include journaling, exercising, and support groups.

-Kathy Sampeck, a vocational expert, is often brought into a divorce case to provide expertise on a spouse's ability to work, career expectations, and income expected.
+Marcia Keene, a vocational expert, is often brought into a divorce case to provide expertise on a spouse's ability to work, career expectations, and income expected.
 She will share her insight about imputing spousal income and career expectations.
-Kathy has frequently been an expert witness in court on the subject.

 And...
 Your Cosponsors